The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Introduction

-These discoveries highlight a significant shift in the cybersecurity landscape: cyberattack frontiers are moving away from traditional techniques, such as phishing, infected USB devices, or direct exploitation of operating system vulnerabilities, toward novel attack vectors that leverage commonly used AI tools and multi-agent systems.
+These discoveries highlight a significant shift in the cybersecurity landscape: cyberattack frontiers are moving away from traditional techniques, such as phishing, infected USB devices, or direct exploitation of operating system vulnerabilities, toward novel attack vectors that leverage commonly used AI tools.
 These attacks also imply a serious threat to users because AI-based tools are typically designed to be highly accessible and user-friendly, requiring minimal to no technical expertise.
 This significantly lowers the barrier to conducting sophisticated attacks, expanding the attack surface and allowing even low-skilled adversaries to engage in malicious behavior.

-The following paragraphs summarize the main contributions of our work. \begin{itemize} \item We present the first systematic study on the feasibility of using LLM-powered systems as an attack vector.
-We demonstrate how LLM can be exploited to achieve complete computer takeover, moving beyond content generation attacks to system-level compromise.
-Our evaluation spans 18 state-of-the-art LLMs across three distinct attack surfaces and the corresponding trust boundaries: Direct Prompt Injection, RAG Backdoor, Inter-Agent Trust. \item We show how adversaries can compromise the agent knowledge bases provided through RAG and trigger malicious behavior during routine agent operations that can affect system and user security and privacy while pursuing intended tasks.
-Our RAG Backdoor Attack successfully compromise 83.3\% of the tested models. \item We reveal a critical vulnerability in multi-agent systems where LLMs treat peer agents as inherently trustworthy, bypassing safety mechanisms designed for human-AI interactions.
-Our findings show that 100.0\% of the tested models execute malicious commands when requested by peer agents, even when they successfully resist identical direct or indirect command injection. \item Our analysis demonstrates that LLM-based attacks require minimal technical expertise while achieving maximum impact through the deployment of autonomous malware. \end{itemize}
+The following paragraphs summarize the main contributions of our work. \begin{itemize} \item We present a systematic study on the feasibility of using LLM-powered systems as an attack vector, demonstrating how an LLM can be exploited to achieve complete computer takeover, moving beyond content generation attacks to system-level compromise.
+Our evaluation spans 18 state-of-the-art LLMs\footnote{At the time of writing, July 2025} across three distinct attack surfaces and the corresponding trust boundaries: Direct Prompt Injection, RAG Backdoor, Inter-Agent Trust Exploitation. \item We show how adversaries compromising the agent knowledge bases provided through RAG can trigger malicious behavior during routine agent operations, which can affect the security and privacy of the system and users while pursuing intended tasks. \item We reveal a critical vulnerability in multi-agent systems where LLMs treat peer agents as inherently trustworthy, bypassing safety mechanisms designed for human-AI interactions.
+Our findings show that 100.0\,\% of the tested models execute malicious commands when requested by peer agents, even when they successfully resist identical direct or indirect command injections. \item We conduct a sensitivity analysis to assess how susceptible LLMs are to variations in the prompts formulation.
+Moreover, we demonstrate that LLM-based attacks for system level compromise require minimal technical expertise while achieving maximum impact through the deployment of autonomous malware. \end{itemize}